TheRockXu/yahooapi/README.md

 # Inroduction

-This is a simple API that pulls yahoo finance company price history page, parse it and return and panda dataframe
+This is a simple API that pulls yahoo finance company price history page, parse it and return a panda dataframe

 ## Requirements
 > `python-3.7`\